 Loch Lomond is a distillery unlike any other.
-The original site to carry the name dates from 1814 and was situated near Tarbet, the exact location however, is lost to the mists of time.
+The original distillery to carry the name was established in 1814 near Tarbet.
+Its exact location, however, is sadly lost to the mists of time.
 The current distillery in Alexandria dates from 1964, though production didn’t commence until 1966.
-The site was in operation until 1984 when a downturn in the industry led to its closure.
-Production recommenced under new ownership in 1987 and in 1993 the site was expanded to include a grain distillery.
-Then, in 2014, the distillery was acquired by a group of private investors operating under the name of Loch Lomond Group and, along with the malt from sister distillery Glen Scotia, the brand has been completely repackaged and relaunched.
+The distillery was in production until 1984 when a downturn in the industry led to its closure.

-I was fortunate enough to be shown round the distillery by brand ambassador Ibon Mendigueren at the start of September and it was not a day I will forget in a hurry.
-I’ve visited a few distilleries in my time and after a while, the experience can become a bit predictable but this was a completely unique setup.
+I was fortunate enough to be shown around the distillery by brand ambassador Ibon Mendigueren.
+It was not a day I will forget in a hurry.
+I’ve visited a few distilleries in my time.
+After a while, the experience can become a bit predictable but this was a completely unique setup.
 Lomond is one of the few distilleries that has a fully functioning Cooperage on site and it was a joy to see how quickly and skillfully these men can strip a cask to the bare bones and rebuild it.

-The real character of Loch Lomond rests in the stillhouse though, where an array of different still designs is to be found.
-Along with a pair of traditional Pot Stills, there are six Lomond stills based on a design pioneered by Alistair Cunningham in 1955.
-Like a traditional still, they feature a pot with a tall cylindrical column, inside the column is a set of rectifying plates which can be independently cooled, controlling reflux and allowing a distiller to produce varying alcoholic strengths and flavour profiles.
-Added to these are a set of continuous column stills for the production of grain whisky and a further continuous still which is used to produce a single grain made with 100% malted barley.
+The real character of Loch Lomond is in the stillhouse, where an array of different pot stills is to be found.
+Besides a pair of traditional stills, there are six Lomond stills based.
+Their base, the pot, is very much like a traditional still but they have tall cylindrical columns as a neck.
+Inside the column is a set of rectifying plates that can be independently cooled, controlling reflux and allowing the distiller to produce varying alcoholic strengths and flavour profiles.
+There are also a set of continuous column stills for the production of grain whisky and a further continuous still which is used to produce a single grain made with 100% malted barley.
 Under this one roof is the capacity to create an unbelievable 11 new make spirits.

 Smell: Lots of Fruit… Pineapple, Lemon, Orange… Malt, Vanilla Fudge, Marzipan… Light aromatic Spice.